EntrustCorporation/cps/entrust.md

 ### 4.3.1 CA actions during certificate issuance

+#### 4.3.1.1	Manual Authorization of Certificate Issuance for Root CAs

-Certificate issuance by the Root CA requires an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
+Certificate issuance by the Root CA requires at least two individuals authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator), where on will deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.

+Roots CA Private Keys will not sign Subscriber Certificates.

+#### 4.3.1.2	Issuance of Subscriber Certificate

 The CA will not issue Certificates with validity period that exceeds the validity period of the corresponding Root CA Certificate.
 The CA will not backdate the notBefore date of a Subscriber Certificate.

 The CA enforces multi-factor authentication for all accounts capable of causing certificate issuance or performing Registration Authority.
 In addition, the CA implements technical controls operated to restrict issuance of OV TLS, EV TLS and S/MIME Certificates through accounts which are limited to a set of pre-approved domains or email addresses.

+**Mark Certificates**

+Before issuance of a Mark Certificate, the CA will log the Mark Certificate pre-certificate (including all the data included in the Subject field of the certificate plus the Mark Representation) to one or more public CT logs.

+#### 4.3.1.3	Linting of To-be-signed Certificate Content

-**OV and EV TLS Certificates**
+**OV TLS, EV TLS and S/MIME Certificates**

-OV and EV TLS Certificate requests are reviewed using linting software to monitor adherences to this CPS, the Baseline Requirements and the EV SSL Guidelines limited to the linter coverage.
+The CA will perform Linting on to-be-signed contents before an OV TLS, EV TLS or S/MIME Certificate is signed with the Private Key.
+Certificates will not be signed with the Private Key, if the to-be-signed contents fails the Linting process.

+#### 4.3.1.4	Linting of Issued Certificates

+The CA may use a Linting process to test Certificates.

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate